fccn/wt-translate/README.md

 ### Locale folder

 The Makefile inside the locale folder prepares the content to be processed by xgettex and calls xgettext to build the .po and .mo files.
-It is configured to work inside the **locale** directory, looks for php code on **[project_root]/app** folder and the parsed twig templates on **[project_root]/cache**.
+It is configured to work inside the **locale** directory.
+It looks for php code on **[project_root]/app** folder and the parsed twig templates on **[project_root]/cache**.

 The header.po file is the base file for generating the individual .po files for each language.
 This file must be located in the **locale** folder.